machaao/machaao-samples/index.rst

 Additional Perks for Developers
 -----------------------------------------------------------------------------
-In addition to the FREE exposure, the platform offers developers looking to build deeply personalized omnichannel messaging apps:
+In addition to the massive savings on marketing costs, the platform also offers a developer suite looking to build deeply personalized apps:

 * Rich Messaging Support via Core Messaging API
 * Deep Personalization via Tagging API